smarthomeNG/plugins/network/README.md

         nw_udp_send: "11.11.11.11:7777=command: itemvalue    ## sends an UDP packet with 'command: ' and the current item value as payload"
 ```

-### logic.conf
+### logic.yaml

-You could use the same network attributes as in items.conf to trigger logics.
+You could use the same network attributes as in items.yaml to trigger logics.

 In the context of the KNX plugin the trigger dictionary consists of the following elements:

 * trigger['by']     protocol (tcp, udp, http)
 * trigger['source']     IP adress of the sender
 * trigger['value']     payload

 ## Usage